 The effective date for adoption of these amendments is annual periods beginning on or after April 1, 2023.

-Notes to standalone financial statements as at and for the year ended March 31, 2023
+Dalmia Cement (Bharat) Limited Notes to standalone financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise

 2A.
 Property, Plant and Equipment